 Such respect for the people of Iran as they try to take back their corrupt government.
 You will see great support from the United States at the appropriate time!— Donald J. Trump (@realDonaldTrump) 3 января 2018 г.

 Ever mindful of where Washington's ostensive concern over 'human rights' often leads, Iranian officials announced that they have "hard evidence" that the protests were inspired from abroad.
 Gholam Ali Khoshroo, Iran's envoy to the UN, stressed Friday that protests over "legitimate grievances" had been "exacerbated by none other than the US," in direct contravention of its obligations under the terms of the Iran nuclear deal.
-The diplomat accused the US and European powers of encouraging violent protests, including training people to use of Molotov cocktails, and pushing protesters to stage an armed uprising."bogus pretext," and suggested it was meant to undermine the Iran nuclear deal, not protect human rights or the interests of the Iranian people.
+The diplomat accused the US and European powers of encouraging violent protests, including training people to use of Molotov cocktails, and pushing protesters to stage an armed uprising.

 Conclusions: US 'Concern Over Human Rights Violations' = Code for 'Time for Regime Change'?

 From Syria to Ukraine, US rhetoric ostensibly in defense of human rights has often successfully pointed to the next victim of "forced democratization," by color revolution, foreign-sponsored civil unrest or even direct military interference.
 No region in the world seems immune from of the gaze of the world's sole superpower.
 Syria and Ukraine fell prey to scenarios different in their form but equally destructive in their essence.
 Now, Iran too is faced with US warnings about alleged human rights abuses.
 The question, it seems, is whether Tehran will have the political, economic and military capital to withstand Washington's probing assaults, and whether Iran's allies and partners in the region have the strength and foresight to back it up in its hour of need.